-‘Flop Or Flop’ Split: The Divorce Too Much For Christina And Tarek’s Daughter?
+‘Flop Or Flop’ Split: Is Divorce Too Much For Christina And Tarek’s Daughter?

 Is divorce harder on famous couples?

 Naturally, one can only assume things are more intense for children involved in a celebrity divorce.
-Every small detail regarding Christina El Moussa, Tarek, their children, and their divorce is always in the public eye.
+Every small detail regarding Christina El Moussa, Tarek, their children, and their divorce, is always in the public eye.
 There is, unfortunately, little the couple can do without it making its way onto some form of media outlet which likely only makes things more difficult for their son and daughter.

 While the marriage of Tarek and Christina El Moussa is over – the two are determined to continue to work together for the sake of their children and their business.
 Their son and daughter are their number one priorities and they believe ending their marriage has done a world of good for everyone – as both parents seem to be happier now.